tkostov/HackCorona/README.md

 * Backend handling data and requests implemented with Flask.
 * Simulation with SEIR (in production) and several other models such as a Progressive State Model and a Latent Variable Model.

 #### Please note that our predictions are based on sophisticated mathematical models and aim to give insights about possible resource shortages and crisis areas.
-We do not, by any means, guarantee that our predictions provide any guarantees.
+We do not, by any means, guarantee that our predictions provide any reliability.

 ![Track the virus web application](https://i.imgur.com/1M3EiJH.png)